-Ivanka Trump Slammed Following Tweets About Jacksonville Madden Shooting
+Ivanka Trump Slammed Following Tweets About Jacksonville ‘Madden’ Shooting

-Courtesy of the current POTUS, anyone with the last name “Trump” carries a heavy target on their back.
+Courtesy of the current president, anyone with the last name “Trump” carries a heavy target on their back.
 Even when members of the Trump family are extra careful about their word choice, social media users still sometimes find a way to poke holes in what was said.

-Ivanka Trump – like many other celebrities – took to social media to offer condolences to those affected by the mass shooting at the Jacksonville Landing complex during the qualifying event for the Madden 19 Tournament.
+Ivanka Trump – like many other celebrities – took to social media to offer condolences to those affected by the mass shooting at the Jacksonville Landing complex during the qualifying event for the Madden NFL 19 Tournament.
 Social media users quickly slammed Ivanka for having the audacity to say anything about the shooting.

 “As we await further details, our hearts are with Jacksonville and all those affected by today’s tragic mass shooting,” Ivanka tweeted in a completely innocent post on Twitter.
 She closed in tweet with a heart emoticon.